by Jeff Swanson

 The devaluation of words has come not from the actual venue of social media.
 A venue that is more democratic than most.
 The means by which we communicate within the media, the written word, we have devalued the truth of words we choose simply because we no longer must choose them with care.

 It is not the value of the words you choose but the value that others place in your words.
-This determines the value of currency in your words.
+This determines the currency value in words.

 We have chosen by a narrow margin in this nation, a philosophy that divides.
 A philosophy that creates categories of people that might otherwise be alike.
 Because of categories, words of division, we are a nation that cannot unite on its very own future.

-The power of a word is found in the choices we make when using it.
+The power of a word is found in the choices we make for its use.
 We can choose to inspire greatness.
 Inspire hope in the future.
 Or we can choose words that destroy.

 The greatness of a leader is not in how small he or she can divide its nation’s people.
-In lieu of other options, a nation divided will choose not of self interest but selfish interest.
+In lieu of other options, a nation divided will choose not self-interest but selfish interest.

 Action often does not exist without words to inspire them.
 In the words we choose, in the words our leaders choose, we make a choice of what nation we wish to live in.
 A nation divided by race or by perceived inequities of social strata will never be a nation of unique greatness.
 This would be a failed empire.